rjskene/see19/README.md

 # see19

-**An aggregation dataset and interface for visualizing and analyzing the epidemiology of Coronavirus Disease 2019 aka SARS-CoV-2 aka COVID19 aka C19**
+**An aggregation dataset and interface for visualizing

-*Dataset Last Updated June 4, 2020*
+           and analyzing Coronavirus Disease 2019 aka COVID19 aka C19**

-***Note: prior issues appear resolved***
+*Dataset Last Updated June 05, 2020*

 ***
 # May 31, 2020 Update